 Providers & BYOK Routing

-Keeptrusts now routes traffic through connected gateways.
-You add provider keys to your workspace, tag the resources that should use them, and validate access before you send production traffic.
+Keeptrusts routes traffic through connected gateways.
+You add provider keys to your organization, tag the resources that should use them, and validate access before you send production traffic.

-Free workspaces start BYOK-ready.
+Free organizations start BYOK-ready.
 You do not receive included managed credits on Free, so the fastest path to first traffic is:

 - add a provider key